nagyist/huspacy/hu_core_news_lg/DEVELOP.md

 ## Publish models

-1. Make sure dependencies are up-to-date: `poetry update`
+1. Make sure dependencies are up-to-date
-2. Bump version: `bumpversion --new-version x.x.x major/micro/patch --verbose`
+2. Bump version: `uv run bumpversion --new-version x.x.x major/micro/patch --verbose`
 3. Build the model as described in the previous section
-4. Publish the new model to Hugging Face Hub: `poetry run spacy project run publish` (must be executed in the model's directory)
+4. Publish the new model to Hugging Face Hub: `uv run weasel run publish` (must be executed in the model's directory)